10 Interesting Facts About Vietnam That Can Make You Surprised

 happy vietnamese family

-A happy Vietnamese family. ©Dung Tran/pixabay
+A happy Vietnamese family. ©Dung Tran/Pixabay

 For example, with the same man named “Nam,” but in each different relationship, this person’s title will not be the same.
 It could be Cháu (nephew), Anh (brother), or Chú (uncle).
 And so, you will encounter the phenomenon that sometimes this person is called Anh Nam (older brother Nam), and other times Chú Nam (uncle Nam).